NicolasLagaillardie/mpst_rust_github/README.md

 ### Parametrisation on the number of roles

-This part details how to create protocols with many multiple roles.
-This is still a work in progress.
+This part details how to create protocols with many multiple roles. **This is still a work in progress**.

 ## Contributing